kumarlabgit/ESL-PSC/README.md

 ### Fast Scan Rust CLI

 Looking for the high-performance fast scan backend?
 See the dedicated [`fast_scan_rs/README.md`](fast_scan_rs/README.md) for build instructions, JSON input/output details, and integration notes for the Rust-powered CLI that the Python wrapper auto-detects.

+**Parsimony-based ancestral reconstruction** is now available in Fast Scan via the `--tree_file` option.
+Instead of specifying a single outgroup species, provide a phylogenetic tree and Fast Scan will reconstruct the ancestral sequence at the MRCA (Most Recent Common Ancestor) of your analysis species for each alignment.
+See the Fast Scan Rust CLI README for examples.

 ### NEW: Checkpointing & Resuming Interrupted Runs